 If you believe your situation meets these two statutory tests and you can provide convincing arguments to that effect, you have the option of asking the Commission to grant a reporting modification.

-To apply for a modification, write the Commission a letter that:
+To apply for a modification, submit a letter that makes clear:

 Send your lobbyist employer report, as complete as possible, with your letter.